graphcore/examples/README.md

 The latest version of the documentation for the Poplar software stack, and other developer resources, is available at https://www.graphcore.ai/developer.

->  The code presented here requires using POPLAR SDK v1.2.x
+>  The code presented here requires using Poplar SDK 1.3.x

+Please install and enable the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
+Note that for SDK 1.3 and later you no longer need to source a separate `enable.sh` for the Graphcore drivers.

 Unless otherwise specified by a LICENSE file in a subdirectory, the LICENSE referenced at the top level applies to the files in this repository.